Click on the link above for an audio version of the book of Ruth.

 Date: The book of Ruth states that it records a story that happened ‘in the days when the judges ruled’ (1:1).
-However the specific inclusion of David’s name at the end, 4:22, indicates that it was written down when, (or after), David was king, which would place its origin in a written document soon after this kingship was established in 1010BC.
-So the events happened around 1100BC and the story was written around 1000BC.
+However, the specific inclusion of David’s name at the end (4:22) indicates that it was written down when (or after) David was king, which would place its origin in a written document soon after this kingship was established in 1010BCE.
+So, the events happened around 1100BCE and the story was written around 1000BCE.

-Genre: The overarching genre is story, or narrative.
-It is a love story (but not a romance), and an ‘idyll’ – a simple story of rural domestic living, where an ‘idealised marriage takes place in an idealized rural setting’.
-It is also a hero story where the heroine Ruth and hero Boaz embodies the godly characteristics of Yahweh himself; kindness and faithful redeeming love.
+The overarching genre is story, or narrative.
+It is a love story, but not a romance, and an ‘idyll’ – a simple story of rural domestic living, where an ‘idealised marriage takes place in an idealised rural setting’.
+It is also a hero story where the heroine Ruth and hero Boaz embody the godly characteristics of Yahweh himself: kindness and faithful, redeeming love.

 Compare for example, the book of Jonah, or the story of Joseph in Egypt.

 The structure of the story is ‘U’ shaped:

 A succession of events leading to a desperate and sad low point are then followed by a further succession of events leading to a happy and beneficial final outcome.

 |2:1 - 23||Naomi and Ruth find security at Bethlehem.|

 |4:1 - 22||Ruth marries Boaz and has a son.|

 The story and its message: